-The Change Agency is a collective of activist educators and researchers.
+The Change Agency is an independent activist education and research project.
 We work with civil society groups to help people clarify their purpose and develop plans that will enable them to focus their energies and achieve social and environmental justice outcomes.

 We research social change, activism and advocacy.
 What is successful and what isn’t?
 How can people organise and work together more effectively?
 Based on our ongoing research we facilitate workshops for activists and community organisers and also share many of our resources on this site.

 Our mission is to strengthen effective community and workplace action for social, ecological and economic justice by providing facilitation, workshops, resources, research and other learning opportunities.

 - facilitation and activist education

 - research, evaluation and analysis

 We support effective community action is by organising, designing and facilitating workshops.
 We run workshops that are open to folks working in a range of social movements and design tailored in-house workshops with organisations to address specific challenges or priorities.
 Here’s a list of our most regular workshop themes.